 2. Can keyboard data be used to detect Parkinson disease in an early stage?

 This proposal is a continuation of earlier research and data collection of keyboard data in elderly persons.
 The data is available from 103 participants, this will be sufficient to start machine learning on the data.
 The data is collected with Tappy and is clearly structured.
 The participants were completely anonymous and they just did their regular typing, no typing task was provided.
 Only the letters were recorded, not the numbers.
 The only key that can be really seen in the data as a separate key is the space bar.
 The other keys are ranked based on the column they are in and the hand that is used to type them.
 So the keys W,S,X are ranked as column 2 left hand, a distinction between these 3 keys cannot be made.
 This is all to keep the data anonymous and unreadable.
 Known already is that pure hold time, latency time and flight time will not be enough to make a distinction between healthy elderly participants and persons with mild Parkinson disease.
 This study will look into the possibilities to detect Parkinson disease based on interactions between Hold time and Hand, Times and Direction.
-Also Time of the day will be used to get a better detection of Parkinson disease.
+In addition, Time of the day will be used to get a better detection of Parkinson disease.

 Data analysis procedure

 All the data will be tested on multiple features and on multiple interactions to have a broad spectrum to get the best distinction between healthy and mild Parkinson patients.
-Further the effect of medication on the result of the model also needs to be taken into account.
+Further, the effect of medication on the result of the model also needs to be taken into account.
 The exact order of all the features that will be tested cannot be foreseen.
 At the end the best detection method will be chosen and will be used to make an app that can be used by people and doctors to detect Parkinson disease.

 Word count: [324]